 But let’s go deeper.
 What if it’s not you that is being ignored, but the truth that you possess?
 What if the world needs truth, but you are unwilling to share the truth because you do not want to be judged.
 You remain silent because it’s more comfortable to remain silent.

-The most obnoxious examples of this is on college campuses.
-University professors enjoy the prestige of their place in society–they are the luminaries forming a next generation of leaders.
+The most obnoxious example of this is on college campuses.
+University professors enjoy the prestige of their place in society–they are the luminaries forming the next generation of leaders.
 Yet for all their knowledge and lofty stature, I find that university professors are cowards, especially on current events.
 If it’s popular to be anti-science, the scientists remain quiet.
 If it’s popular to reshape history, historians are remain quiet.
 It’s pathetic.

 Show me one person with a PhD who is willing to lose tenure with just one tweet.